Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 A short guide to modding

+Important note:
+As opposed to ToME 4, the main hand slot has an *underscore* in the name!
+It's MAIN_HAND not MAINHAND to better differentiate from OFF_HAND!

 General entities (NPCs, objects) rarity -> how often do we want this to appear. the bigger the number, the rarer it is.
 Never set to 0. display -> what ASCII character is used.
 Look at Legend.lua for the list of symbols used